-- We are a development clinical-stage company with limited operating history, we have never generated any revenue from product sales and may never be profitable.
-We anticipate that our expenses will increase significantly and we will continue to incur increasing and significant losses for the foreseeable future. - We will need to raise additional capital in the future to support our operations which may not be available at terms that are favorable to us and might cause significant dilution to our stockholders. - We are seeking to develop product candidates using phage technology, an approach for which it is difficult to predict the potential success and time and cost of development.
-To our knowledge, no bacteriophage has thus far been approved as a drug in the United States or in the European Union. - Our product candidates must undergo clinical testing which may fail to demonstrate the requisite safety and tolerability for cosmetics, safety and efficacy for drug products, or safety, purity, and potency for biologics, and any of our product candidates could cause adverse effects, which would substantially delay or prevent regulatory approval and/or commercialization. - The COVID-19 pandemic may adversely affect our business, including our clinical trials. - If we are not able to obtain, or if there are delays in obtaining, required regulatory approvals for our product candidates for therapeutic indications, we will not be able to commercialize, or will be delayed in commercializing them.
+- We are a clinical-stage company with limited operating history, we have never generated any revenue from product sales and may never be profitable.
+We anticipate that we will continue to incur significant losses for the foreseeable future. - We will need to raise additional capital in the future to support our operations which may not be available at terms that are favorable to us and might cause significant dilution to our stockholders or increase our debt towards third parties. - We are seeking to develop product candidates using phage technology, an approach for which it is difficult to predict the potential success and time and cost of development.
+To our knowledge, no bacteriophage has thus far been approved as a drug in the United States or in the European Union. - Our product candidates must undergo clinical testing which may fail to demonstrate the requisite safety and efficacy for drug products, or safety, purity, and potency for biologics, and any of our product candidates could cause adverse effects, which would substantially delay or prevent regulatory approval and/or commercialization. - The COVID-19 pandemic has affected and may continue to adversely affect our business, including our clinical trials. - If we are not able to obtain, or if there are delays in obtaining, required regulatory approvals for our product candidates for therapeutic indications, we will not be able to commercialize, or will be delayed in commercializing them.